pzbitskiy/tealang/README.md

 # Tealang

-High-level language for Algorand Smart Contracts at Layer-1 and its low-level **TEAL** language.
+High-level language for Algorand Smart Contracts at Layer-1 and its low-level **TEAL v2** language.
 The goal is to abstract the stack-based **TEAL** VM and provide imperative Go/JS/Python-like syntax.

 ## Language Features